marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   variables referenced in the function, ``referenced_vars``.
 The index at which a variable is found in the array is used as a UID for the variable within this function.
 This data is needed by the SSA rewriting routines.
-The pass is located in tree-dfa.c and is described by ``pass_referenced_vars``.
+The pass is located in :samp:`tree-dfa.c` and is described by ``pass_referenced_vars``.

 * Enter static single assignment form